doug-h-rice/virtual-nascom2-dhr/README.md

     make
     sudo make install

-I could then make the virtual Nascom 2.
+I could then make the virtual Nascom 2 using make.

     make